doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

     Doctrine allows you to walk all the associations between all the objects in your domain model.
-Objects that were not already loaded from the database are replaced with lazy load proxy instances.
-Non-loaded Collections are also replaced by lazy-load instances that fetch all the contained objects upon first access.
+Objects that were not already loaded from the database are replaced with lazy loading proxy instances.
+Non-loaded Collections are also replaced by lazy-loading instances that fetch all the contained objects upon first access.
-    However relying on the lazy-load mechanism leads to many small queries executed against the database, which can significantly affect the performance of your application. **Fetch Joins** are the solution to hydrate most or all of the entities that you need in a
+    However relying on the lazy-loading mechanism leads to many small queries executed against the database, which can significantly affect the performance of your application. **Fetch Joins** are the solution to hydrate most or all of the entities that you need in a